apify/crawlee-python/docs/examples/add-data-to-dataset.md

 </TabItem>
 </Tabs>

-Each item in the dataset will be stored to its own file in the following directory:
+Each item in the dataset will be stored in its own file within the following directory:

 ```text
 {PROJECT_FOLDER}/storage/datasets/default/
 ```

-You can also open a dataset manually using an asynchronous constructor `open()`, and interact with it directly:
+For more control, you can also open a dataset manually using the asynchronous constructor `Dataset.open()` and interact with it directly:

 ```python
 from crawlee.storages import Dataset